 California Franchise Tax Board – here, you will find all the information you need to handle your personal and business income taxes in California.

 You can also learn even more about Setting Up a Business in Orange County, California (including more detail on the differences between the major business types) through our previously published blog post.
 (Just click the link above.)
-Or, check out our video guide on how to start your business in California.
-Both are great resources.
+Or, if you are a visual learner, check out the great video below.

 Have a friend or family member who is wondering, “How do you setup an LLC in CA?” – send them here!